Rape Is Rape

 My point is that rape is rape.
 And the side effects of rape go so much deeper than being used without consent, into a whole new territory of “bodily harm.”
 When your own mind goes in on itself and starts attacking your body, that’s when you feel like a rape victim.
 Having Todd Akin (and many others) tell me what I can and cannot do with my body, after having already experienced having my body controlled by someone other than me is so unnerving.
 Having people who are so misinformed on basic biology, and so suspicious of the authenticity of a violent crime makes me question the integrity of the American government.
 Every person who has ever been raped or sexually assaulted deserves a hand written apology from Todd Akin and each of the 226 other sponsors of the Act that would have redefined rape.

-More articles in WMC FBomb by Category: Feminism, Politics, Violence against women
+More articles by Category: Feminism, Politics, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Rape, Sexualized violence, Elections
+More articles by Tag: Activism and advocacy, Rape, Sexualized violence, Elections